What is skin cancer?

 By checking yourself regularly, you are familiar with what’s normal for your skin.
 If you find anything unusual, see your family doctor.
 The earlier skin cancer is found, the better.

 Your doctor will examine your skin.
-He or she will look at the size, shape, color, and texture of any concerning areas.
+They will look at the size, shape, color, and texture of any concerning areas.
 If you have skin changes that might be skin cancer, your doctor will do a biopsy.
 During a biopsy, a small piece of your skin is removed and sent to the lab for testing.

 If skin cancer is diagnosed, you may undergo more tests to see if the cancer cells have spread.
 These tests could include a CT scan, MRI, or lymph node biopsy.